Principle and statement of intent

-If a staff member gained information in the course of conversation with a child or their parents/carer’s, either inside or outside Bumbles Day Care, which they felt put either the child’s or parent’s/carer’s welfare at risk, the boundaries of confidentiality would consequently be crossed over and it would be the staff member’s responsibility to pass on the information in question to the Manager or Deputy Manager, so that appropriate action could be taken to protect the child or parent involved.
+If a staff member gained information in the course of conversation with a child or their parents/carer’s, either inside or outside Bumbles Day Care, which they felt put either the child’s or parent’s/carer’s welfare at risk, the boundaries of confidentiality would consequently be crossed over and it would be the staff member’s responsibility to pass on the information in question to the Designated Child Protection Officer so that appropriate action could be taken to protect the child or parent involved.

 In such instances, a staff member should not promise or agree to maintain confidentiality and should let the parent or child involved know that any information given will have to be passed on by them.
 Please refer to our Child Protection Policy and General Data Protection Regulation.

-Social Services can see all records and reports.
+Social Services will have access to all records and reports if required.